stivizi/gotomain/alpha_site/clubs.md

 Working in a team, your child will participate in collaborative club projects that are determined by group vote.
 These projects will involve using agentic systems to address real-world challenges, fostering teamwork and practical application of AI.
 See [Collaborative Projects](imagine.md) for examples.

-Register your child for the Kids AI Club today and invest in their future.
+Register your child for the teens AI Club today and invest in their future.